-Tiling a shower is a precise craft, since large quantities of water must be managed, with no room for error, and cuts for corners, sides, and the drain can be time consuming and frustrating to get right.
+Tiling a shower is a precise craft since large quantities of water must be managed, with no room for error, and cuts for corners, sides, and the drain can be time consuming and frustrating to get right.
 Building a perfectly dry tiled shower is critical, and the finished product should be inspected to ensure waterproofing is done correctly.
 If you feel that you don't have the time, patience, or skills to see this project through to successful completion, call in the pros.

 Where do you start when tiling a shower?

 When you're tiling the shower walls, start installing the tile in the second row up from the bottom.
 That's because the shower base may be uneven, which means tile will be cut to fit into that last horizontal row before the floor.